-As a parent, you want to teach your children that the holidays are about more than the number of presents under the tree.
-The holidays are about giving too, and a great way teach your children that lesson is to help them donate part of their allowance to a charity of their choice.
+As a parent, it's important to teach your children that the holidays are about more than the number of presents under the tree.
+The holidays are about giving, too, and a great way teach your children that lesson is to help them donate part of their allowance to a charity of their choice.

 Check to make sure your donation is tax-deductible by asking for a receipt that clearly states the amount you donated can be deducted and explain what that means to your child.
 You want to help them understand the whole process of donating and possible tax deductions are a part of that.

 When you're ready to make the donation, write a check instead of sending cash.
 Cash can get easily lost or stolen.
 Have your child give you the cash amount of the donation and then you can write a check for them.

 Take the time to teach your child the importance of giving back this holiday season by donating to an organization your family supports.
 With these tips from Kids.gov, you can select a charity that will put your donation to good use.